Edward G. Robinson: Broadway return and supporting roles

+Robinson was second-billed, under Steve McQueen, with his name above the title, in The Cincinnati Kid (1965).
+It was the second time he replaced Spencer Tracy, who thought the part was too small.
+Robinson played the role of Lancey Howard, "the reigning champ of the stud poker tables": "That man on the screen, more than in any other picture I ever made, was Edward G. Robinson with great patches of Emanuel Goldenberg showing through.
+He was all cold and discerning and unflappable on the exterior; he was aging and full of self-doubt on the inside."
+For his work in The Cincinnati Kid, he won the Laurel Award for Topliner Male Supporting Performance.
+Robinson was top-billed in The Blonde from Peking.
+He also appeared in Grand Slam (1967), starring Janet Leigh and Klaus Kinski.

 Robinson was originally cast in the role of Dr. Zaius in Planet of the Apes (1968) and he even went so far as to film a screen test with Charlton Heston.
 However, Robinson dropped out of the project before its production began due to heart problems and concerns over the long hours that he would have needed to spend under the heavy ape makeup.
 He was replaced by Maurice Evans.